JamesBarwell/rpi-gpio.js/README.md

 Defaults to EDGE_NONE.
 * callback: Provides Error as the first argument if an error occurred.

-#### listen(channel, callback)
-Start listening for interrupts on the specified channel.
-Can't listen to the same channel multiple times.
-* channel: Reference to the pin in the current mode's schema.
-* callback: Provides Error as the first argument if an error occurred.

-#### stopListening(channel, callback)
-Stop listening for interrupts on the specified channel.
-* channel: Reference to the pin in the current mode's schema.
-* callback: Provides Error as the first argument if an error occurred.

 #### read(channel, callback)
 Reads the value of a channel.
 * channel: Reference to the pin in the current mode's schema.